 Fresh herbs bring it all together and toasted nut and sesame seeds make you want to keep going back for more.
 And frankly, once you realize how many health benefits a serving of cabbage provides, you’ll be glad you did!

-- Contains indoles, a powerful compound proven to reduce the risk of cancer.
-Green cabbage, savoy in particular, contain a good amount of sinigrin, a form of glucosinolate which has been shown to fight cancer.
+- It contains indoles, a powerful compound proven to reduce the risk of cancer.
+Green cabbage, savoy, in particular, contain a good amount of sinigrin, a form of glucosinolate which has been shown to fight cancer.
 Specifically, research shows that they are powerful in preventing colon, prostate and bladder cancer.